hblakely/hblakely/README.md

 #### SOFTWARE CAREER ####
   After graduating with a Bachelor's of Computer Science Information Assurance in June 2013, I began my career in Software Engineering with Virtual Research Corporation Insurance Systems (VRC).
-Seven years of full stack engineering alongside VRC's Guru Peter Guy was a unique experience for a freshly graduated CS major.
+Seven years of full stack engineering alongside VRC's Guru, Peter Guy, was a unique experience for a freshly graduated CS major.
 For the first two years we would meet in-office to collaborate.
 The following five years were spent as remote collegues.